 There are three main types of intestinal worm which can cause serious debilitating illness in dogs.

-Hookworm eggs pass through the feces of infested dogs and hatch into larvae, which are then swallowed by healthy dogs or penetrate the dogs skin.
-Puppies can contact hookworm while suckling from their mother.
+Hookworm eggs pass through the feces of infected dogs and hatch into larvae, which are then swallowed by healthy dogs or penetrate the dog’s skin.
+Puppies can contract hookworm while suckling from their mother.

 Humans can also pick up hookworm – which can be dangerous for children – from contaminated soil in back yards and parks.

-Roundworms virtually all puppies are born with roundworm or may acquire them through their mother’s milk.
+Roundworms virtually all puppies are born with roundworms or may acquire them through their mother’s milk.